Governor Lamont's Office

 Aug 19, 2021

-Governor Ned Lamont today announced that he has issued an executive order related to the COVID-19.
+Governor Ned Lamont announced today that he has issued an executive order related to the COVID-19.

 (HARTFORD, CT) – Governor Ned Lamont today announced that he has issued an executive order related to the COVID-19 emergency declarations (Executive Order No. 13D) requiring that all Connecticut state employees and staff of all childcare facilities and preK-12 schools statewide must have received at least one dose of a COVID-19 vaccine by September 27, 2021.
 Those who do not get vaccinated due to certain exemptions will be required to be tested for COVID-19 on a weekly basis.
 However, state hospital and long-term care employees will not have the option of being tested in lieu of vaccination.